redhat-cop/network.base/README.md

         local: "~/backup/network"
 ```

-#### Detect configuration drift between remote host-vars repository and running config.
-In this action 'overridden' state is used with 'check_mode=True'
+#### Detect configuration drift between remote host-vars repository and running-config.
+In this operation 'overridden' state is used with 'check_mode=True'

 ```yaml
 run.yml